 Conclusion:

-There are many factors that will cause you to swing one way or the other in the shingle vs metal roofing argument, but there are a few questions you could ask yourself that should help you determine which is right for you.
+There are many factors that will cause you to swing one way or the other in the shingle vs metal roofing argument. there are a few questions you could ask yourself that should help you determine which is right for you.

 Is it a necessity that I have a low upfront cost?